-Round 2: At the end of Round 1, all schools are underdemanded except for $s_3$ .
-So in Round 2, we first remove all other schools and their matched students, and then run DA for $s_3$ and $i_2$ .
+Round 2: At the end of Round 1, all schools are underdemanded except for s_3 .
+So in Round 2, we first remove all other schools and their matched students, and then run DA for s_3 and i_2 .
 The round-2 DA is trivial and the algorithm stops immediately afterward.
 The final matching is the same as the round-1 DA matching.

-10.28 Revisit the above example and suppose that student $i_5$ does not consent.
+11.28 Revisit the above example and suppose that student i_5 does not consent.

-In Round 1, after removing $i_5$ and $i_6$ , we have to modify the preferences for remaining students:
+In Round 1, after removing i_5 , we have to modify the priorities for remaining schools: